victorvde/jpeg2png/README.md

 * do more testing on different kinds of images
 * make comparisons with known JPEG artifact reduction techniques
-* investigate optimizing all components together
 * make it go faster
+* ~~investigate optimizing all components together~~
+  * implemented for TV, don't know if it make sense for TVG
 * ~~investigate better chroma upsampling~~
   * too late, too small to make a real difference
 * ~~investigate automake / autoconf~~